FAQ – Zika virus

 What is ITM's advice to pregnant women or women of child-bearing age?

-The Institute of Tropical Medicine advises pregnant women or women trying to become pregnant during or after their stay abroad, to postpone non-essential travel to areas where the Zika virus is present (on the ECDC map the orange, red and striped regions).
+The Institute of Tropical Medicine advises pregnant women or women trying to become pregnant during or after their stay abroad, to postpone non-essential travel to areas where the Zika virus is present (on the ECDC map the orange and red regions).

 If the trip cannot be postponed, we advise pregnant women to protect themselves as much as possible against mosquitoes that bite during the day.